ossimlabs/tlv/docs/user-guide/tlv.md

 In 2D mode you can rotate the map by holding Shift + Alt while clicking and dragging.
 In 3D mode, you can hold Alt while clicking and dragging to pitch the globe.

 ## Search
-* **Bookmark It!:**
-Get a URL that captures ALL of the current search parameters.
-You can use that URL and keep certain parameters fixed and bookmark it so that those parameters are automatically set when you bring up a new TLV session.
 * **End Date:**
 The end date of the search.
 The default is now.
 * **Library:**